Helios06/sms_gateway/README.md

 # Home Assistant requirements

-On your Home Assistant you must have configured several integrations
+On your Home Assistant you must have configured several add-ons
 - **Mosquito broker (MQTT)**
   - define 2 topics to send and receive SMS (by default `send_sms` and `sms_received` are proposed)
 - **Samba Share**